Rick Casares: Regular season

+Postseason

 Life after football

 Casares retired to his hometown of Tampa, Florida following his professional football career and some business projects in Chicago.
 His last career venture was in the residential home improvement field, specializing in room additions.
-He died on September 13, 2013 after a string of illnesses, including heart disease and shoulder problems stemming from his days in football.
+He died on September 13, 2013, at the age of 82, after a string of illnesses, including heart disease and shoulder problems stemming from his days in football.
 As a U.S. Army veteran, Casares was buried in the Sarasota National Cemetery.